-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 That being said, if timely and reliable ongoing upgrades are important to you, you most certainly can have them.
 Google's own Pixel phones are designed in part to address that demand.
 The devices receive software updates quickly, frequently, and directly from Google, without any meddling from middlemen along the way.
 It's a holistic arrangement, and the end result speaks for itself.

 Ultimately, the choice is yours.
-But now, as we look forward to Android O's rapidly approaching arrival, you can at least make an educated guess about what to expect with the device you have.
+But now, as Android 8.0 starts to make its way into the world, you can at least make an educated guess about what to expect with the device you own.